jamespwilliams/nde/README.md

 (originally based on https://github.com/jamespwilliams/neovim-go-nix-develop, but extended to be much more opinionated, and languages (TODO)).

-### Components
+## Components

-This derivation is tailored to my own needs.
-Currently, the following are
+Currently, the following are provided (PRs welcome to add more):
-provided:

 **Editor**